scriptrdotio/libraries/scripts/kinoma/scriptrioclient/README.md

 simplify the implementation of IoT applications on the device side.

 ## Purpose of the scriptr.io client
-The purpose of this simple client is to shield Kinoma Create developers from having to having to implement the calls to scriptr.io by themselves.
-Rather, they can directly create instance of the Scriptr class and invoke its send() method.
+The purpose of this simple client is to shield Kinoma Create developers from having to implement the calls to scriptr.io by themselves.
+Rather, they can directly create instances of the Scriptr class and invoke their send() method.

 ## Components